| Barry MacDonnell's

 Whenever that property bar appears, the new button will be available.
 See also the Tips below about deleting buttons, customizing the property bar, etc.

-Method 2: Copy or move an existing button from a toolbar.
+Method 2: Copy or move an existing button from a toolbar to a property bar.

 You can use a button from a standard toolbar that is currently visible [see here about adding buttons to the standard toolbar].
 You would then simply drag-and-copy (or move) the button from the standard toolbar to the currently active property bar.